Is it Worth Suing an Uninsured Driver?

 You might wonder if it's worth suing an uninsured driver after a crash.
 This is a complicated question, and there's much to consider.
-By contacting a car accident lawyer, you can understand your rights and options for recovering your losses.
+You can understand your rights and options for recovering your losses by contacting a car accident lawyer.

 What Happens After a Crash with an Uninsured Driver

 After a crash, the first thing to do is get medical help.
 Your health is the most important thing.
-Even if you feel okay, some serious injuries don't show up right away.
-It's smart to see a doctor to make sure you receive a diagnosis of all conditions from the crash.
+Even if you feel okay, some serious injuries don't immediately appear.
+It's wise to see a doctor to make sure you receive a diagnosis of all conditions from the crash.

 Once you've gotten medical care, you might start worrying about how to pay for everything.
 This is where things seem tricky with an uninsured driver.
 Usually, the other driver's insurance will help pay for your medical bills and car repairs.
 But when they don't have insurance, that option isn't there.